expressjs/errorhandler/README.md

 module_ will be sent back to the client when an error occurs.

-When an object is provided to Express as an error, this module will display as much about this object as possible, and will do so by using content negoiation for the response between HTML, JSON, and plain text.
+When an object is provided to Express as an error, this module will display as much about this object as possible, and will do so by using content negotiation for the response between HTML, JSON, and plain text.

   * When the object is a standard `Error` object, the string provided by the